-We’ve also gotten into 1 pot and sheet pan dinners where everything comes together in one pan in just a few minutes.
-So I thought it’s only natural to combine the two ideas and make an easy sheet pan stir fry.
+We’ve also gotten into 1 pot and sheet pan dinners.
+I love that everything comes together in one pan in just a few minutes.
+So I thought it’s only natural to combine the two ideas, and make an easy sheet pan stir fry.

 Obviously with this method you don’t get the pan seared flavor you would from a stove top stir fry.
-But the sauce caramelizes around the edges of the pan when it’s roasted and the flavor is so good.
+But the sauce caramelizes around the edges of the pan when it’s roasted.
 Plus you can’t beat the easy cleanup!

 First off the sauce is mixed together in a small bowl.